chrisdinn/brando/README.md

       redis !
 Request("EXPIRE", "1", "key")

-	  // Response: Failure(brando.BrandoException: ERR value is not an integer or out of range)
+	  // Response: Failure(brando.RedisException: ERR value is not an integer or out of range)

 Integer replies are returned as `Option[Long]`.